twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 }
 ```

 There are two changes to this section of the file.
-First, a new `"start"` tasks has been added, which starts up our NodeJS server.
-You can simple run `npm start` to execute this step.
-Second, our `"webpack"` target has been adjusted to include a reference to the new location of our webpack configuration file.
-Previously, this file was located in the root of our project, and, by convention, webpack looks for a file named "webpack.config.js" in the root of the project.
+First, a new `"start"` tasks has been added, which starts up our Node.JS server.
+You can simply run `npm start` to execute this step.
+Second, our `"webpack"` target has been adjusted to include a reference to the new location of our Webpack configuration file.
+Previously, this file was located in the root of our project, and, by convention, Webpack looks for a file named "webpack.config.js" in the root of the project.
 Since we've moved this to the config directory, we must now let webpack know where this configuration file exists.

 ### Getting familiar with our testing tools